Sam Clark — Piccolo & Flutes

 In 2010, he began independently studying lever harp.
 “Buying a harp without ever having touched a single harp string is probably one of the most spontaneous things I’ve ever done,” he says, “I had no idea whether or not I would enjoy playing, but I knew I had to try.”
 With a few lessons and guidance from Annette Bjorling, he was on his way.

 Finally, in August 2012 (after more than eight years apart), he found an opportunity to return to the oboe.
 The happy reunion continues as in addition to Manitou Winds he performs regularly with the NMC Concert Band and often performs with Encore Winds and the Old Town Playhouse pit orchestra.
-Jason lives in Maple City with his partner, James, and their three cats.
+Jason lives in Maple City with his husband, James, and their three cats.

 Anne Bara — Clarinets

 Anne grew up in Madison, South Dakota, playing music from the beginning.
 She started piano lessons at age seven and then clarinet at age ten.
 After graduating from Lawrence University with a double degree in Clarinet Performance and Mathematics, she moved to New York City to study with master teacher Kalmen Opperman.
 While there, she did freelance work, taught at the St. Thomas Choir School, and chanced to meet her future husband.